Frequently Asked Questions

 There is not a minimum GPA that applicants must have, but GPA is considered in the selection process.
 Work experience and career preparation courses are important, too.
 The scholarship application has optional forms to allow applicants to demonstrate capabilities in addition to GPA.
 Scholarship recipients will be required to maintain a minimum 2.5 cumulative GPA.

-The Build Dakota Administrative Board, SD Technical Institutes, and Department of Education have worked closely with the Department of Labor and Regulation to determine which industry areas have the highest need for skilled professionals in South Dakota.
+The Build Dakota Administrative Board, SD Technical Colleges, and Department of Education have worked closely with the Department of Labor and Regulation to determine which industry areas have the highest need for skilled professionals in South Dakota.
 The full eligible program list can be found on the Build Dakota website and is evaluated each year.

 If I have already earned credits that prevent me from being full-time for a given semester, can I still receive the scholarship?